Federico-Nardini/Federico-Nardini/README.md

 - 👋 Hi, I’m @Federico-Nardini

-- 👀 I’m interested in cycling, videogaming and everything web related
+- 👀 I’m interested in cycling, videogaming and everything tech related

-- 🌱 I’m currently learning web development/javascript
+- 🌱 I’m currently learning javascript

 - 📫 How to reach me:</br>
   📧 Email: fnardini1996@gmail.com</br>
   📷 Instagram: feather.ico
+  ✉️ Telegram: @Mekbeth

 <!---
 Federico-Nardini/Federico-Nardini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.